 Aventurine: Varieties or Similar Gemstones: Back to Top

-Aventurine Quartz is one of the many quartz gemstones available today.
-Quarts is the second most abundant mineral on Earth.
-In fact, approximately 12% of Earth's crust is composed of quartz.
-There are a handful of gems which may are similar to Aventurine, including sunstone, malachite, variscite, chrysoprase, jade (Indian Jade), chalcedony and amazonite.
-However, most of these are easily distinguished from through simple scratch testing and inspection of colors or inclusions.
+Aventurine quartz is one of the many quartz gemstones available today.
+Quartz is the second most abundant mineral on Earth.
+In fact, approximately 12% of the Earth's crust is composed of quartz.
+There are a handful of gems which may appear similar to aventurine, including sunstone, malachite, variscite, chrysoprase, jade (Indian jade), chalcedony and amazonite.
+However, most of these are easily distinguished through simple scratch testing and inspection of colors or inclusions.

-Aventurine's iridescent property of "Aventurescence" is usually enough to identify and distinguish it amongst other gemstones.
-Goldstone is an artificial glass imitation that is commonly used as an alternative for Aventurine Quartz.
+Aventurine's iridescent "aventurescence" is usually enough to identify and distinguish it amongst other gemstones.
+Goldstone is an artificial glass that is commonly used as an alternative for aventurine quartz.

 Aventurine Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 Aventurine is known to be a stone of luck.
-Green Aventurine is thought to hold the most power compared to other colors available.
+Green aventurine is thought to hold the most power compared to other colors available.
 Aventurine is thought to stimulate dreams and have a positive effect on psychic ability.
-It is known to aid in strengthening sense of self-being and give its wearer a positive outlook towards life.
-Aventurine can ease anxiety and emotion.
-Aventurine will help one make decisions from the heart, stimulating creative inspiration and giving the courage to live your truth around others (light to dark shades of green), it is a comforter and supporter as well as a balancing stone.
+It is known to promote feelings of well-being and give its wearer a positive outlook on life.
+Aventurine can ease anxiety and strong emotion.
+Aventurine is thought to help one make decisions from the heart, stimulating creative inspiration and giving its wearer the courage to live among others (this applies to light to dark-green aventurine).
+It is a comforter and supporter as well as a balancing stone.

-Pure green Aventurine has the strongest healing energy.
+Pure green aventurine has the strongest healing energy.
 Many believe that it has the capability to calm a troubled spirit and bring about inner peace.
-In summary, Aventurine symbolizes tranquility, patience and creativity.
-Physically, Aventurine is thought to be powerful with psychotherapy.
+In summary, aventurine symbolizes tranquility, patience and creativity.
+Physically, aventurine is thought to facilitate psychotherapy.
 It is an ideal stone for treating heart and respiratory disorders.
-Aventurine is also believed to help improve eyesight and vision.
-It is associated with the planet Mercury and also the 6th and 7th Chakra (Brow and Crown Chakra).
-Aventurine is a Stone of Cancer and very popular for those under the sign of Taurus and Sagittarius.
+Aventurine is also believed to help improve vision.
+It is associated with the planet Mercury and also the 6th and 7th chakras (the brow and crown chakras).
+Aventurine is a stone of Cancer and is also popular for those born under the signs of Taurus and Sagittarius.

 Aventurine Gemstone and Jewelry Design Ideas Back to Top

-Aventurine is popular for jewelry-making, especially owed to its excellent hardness and durability.
-Since it most often occurs opaque and not transparent, they often cut into beads and cabochons.
+Aventurine is popular for jewelry making, especially because of its excellent hardness and durability.
+Since it most often occurs opaque, it is often cut into beads and cabochons.
 Aventurine is ideal for any type of beaded or stranded jewelry, including necklaces, bracelets and ornamental carvings.
 Some popular ornamental carvings include bookends, animal cameos and figurines.
-Aventurine is ideal for use in gemstone cabochon rings and pendant jewelry designs.
+Aventurine is ideal for use in gemstone cabochon rings and pendants.

-Gemstone Caring and Cleaning for your Aventurine and Gemstone Jewelry Back to Top
+Aventurine Gemstone and Jewelry Care and Cleaning Back to Top

 Aventurine can be easily cleaned with warm soapy water and a soft cloth or brush.
-Aventurine Quartz is considered very durable and has relatively good hardness (7 on Moh's scale), but care should still be taken around other materials, because there are many other gem types that are harder than quartz.
-As with almost all gemstones, you should avoid using harsh household chemicals when caring or cleaning your Aventurine gemstones.
-Avoid prolonged exposure to extreme heat as it may cause damage to the gemstone.
+Aventurine quartz is considered to be very durable and has relatively good hardness (7 on the Moh's scale), but care should still be taken around other materials, because there are many other gem types that are harder than quartz.
+As with almost all gemstones, the use of harsh household chemicals should be avoided when caring for or cleaning aventurine gemstones.
+Avoid prolonged exposure to extreme heat, which may cause damage to aventurine gemstones.

-When storing Aventurine, store them inside a fabric-lined box or wrapped in a soft cloth.
-Aventurine should be stored separately away from other types of gemstones to prevention damage or scratches.
+When storing aventurine gemstones, store them inside a fabric-lined box or wrapped in a soft cloth.
+Aventurine should be stored separately from other types of gemstone to prevent damage or scratches.
 It is best to remove any jewelry before engaging in any strenuous physical activity, such as exercise or sports.